diesel-modding/PAYDAY2-SuperBLT/README.md

 The Lua component of the BLT which controls mod loading can be found in it's own repository, [payday2-superblt-lua](https://gitlab.com/znixian/payday2-superblt-lua).

 ## Download
 Visit [The SuperBLT Site](https://superblt.znix.xyz/) to get the latest stable download for Windows.
 Dribbleondo maintains a Linux download that has compiled loaders for Debian-based distro's and Arch-based distro's, which [can be downloaded from here](https://modworkshop.net/mod/36557).
 If your distro or Linux OS cannot run the precompiled loader, see below for building GNU+Linux binaries for yourself.

 If you are on Linux, It is **strongly** advised that you **DO NOT** use the Flatpak version of Steam when running Payday 2 with SuperBLT enabled, as the Flatpak version of Steam imports various library dependencies that improves compatibility between OS's, while breaking the SuperBLT loader in the process. **You have been warned.**

 ## Documentation
-Documentation for the BLT can be found on the [GitHub Wiki](https://github.com/JamesWilko/Payday-2-BLT/wiki) for the project.

-Documentation for SuperBLT can be found on the [SuperBLT Website](https://superblt.znix.xyz).
+Documentation for all SuperBLT functions can be found on the [SuperBLT Website](https://superblt.znix.xyz).

 ## Development